threefoldtech/threefold_hub/readme.md

 Deploy the [`Gravity.sol`](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/v1.5.3/solidity/contracts/Gravity.sol) contract with the following parameters:

-- `gravity_id` is [a random 32 byte value to prevent signature reuse](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/design/parameters.md#gravity_id).
+- `_gravityId` is [a random 32 byte value to prevent signature reuse](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/design/parameters.md#gravity_id).
 It must match the id entered in the `genesis.json` file, by converting it to hex and appending zeros to the right until its length is 64.
 After that, it must be prefixed with `0x`.
 Example: `0x7468726565666f6c642d6875622d746573746e65740000000000000000000000`.
+Example to generate it on the commandline: `echo "0x$(openssl rand -hex 32)"`
-- `validators` is a list of BSC account addresses that corresponds to the validators.
+- `_validators` is a list of BSC account addresses that corresponds to the validators.
 Example: `["0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc"]`
-- `powers` are the signing power of each validator, they are normalized such that their sum is `2 ** 32`.
+- `_powers` is the signing power of each validator, they are normalized so their sum is `2 ** 32`.
 Example: `[4294967296]`

 #### Using remix to deploy the contract